kbmcgowan/Lin500/README.md

 ## Practice Transcription Assignments

+Transcription, like any skill, can only be acquired through practice.
+Moreover, it is essential that you contemplate your errors and understand why you are making them.
+What do you tend to mishear?
+Why might this be the case?
-Over the course of the semester there will be five (5) practice transcription assignments.
+  Over the course of the semester there will be five (5) practice transcription assignments worth 15\% of the final grade.
 These are ungraded but compulsory.
 Please, I beg you, do all of these.

 Each of these transcription assignments will have three phases: